gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/rev-robotics.rst

 - REV's bread and butter is the 15x15mm aluminum :term:`extrusion <Extrusion>`.
 It accepts M3 hex screws which slide along the grooves.
 - In addition, REV also offers both 45x45mm :term:`U-channel <Channel>` and 45x45mm :term:`C-channel <Channel>`, which is stronger than :term:`extrusion <Extrusion>` and provides stiffness and support when needed.
-- REV also offers :term:`punch tubing <Punch Tubing>` for teams wanting a more permanent mounting system while having the flexibility of extrusion.
+- REV also offers punch tubing for teams wanting a more permanent mounting system while having the flexibility of extrusion.
 - REV uses 5 mm hex steel :term:`shafts <Shaft>` and a :term:`ball-bearing <Ball Bearing>` motion support system.
 The shaft may be cut to length, which can be very useful for certain use cases.
 Many vendors have added compatibility to 5 mm hex :term:`shaft <Shaft>`.
 - REV offers 3 types of :term:`HD HEX motors <HD Hex Motor>`: spur gear, planetary, and UltraPlanetary motors.
 The UltraPlanetary has customizable planetary ring gear ratios for a very affordable price.
 - The Core Hex Motor may be useful in certain use cases such as space constrained mechanisms.